Nitrogen trifluoride: Etching

-Nitrogen trifluoride is primarily used to remove silicon and silicon-compounds during the manufacturing of semiconductor devices such as LCD displays, some thin-film solar cells, and other microelectronics.
+Nitrogen trifluoride is primarily used to remove silicon and silicon-compounds during the manufacturing of semiconductor devices such as LCDs, some thin-film solar cells, and other microelectronics.
 In these applications NF_{3} is initially broken down within a plasma.
 The resulting fluorine radicals are the active agents that attack polysilicon, silicon nitride and silicon oxide.
 They can be used as well to remove tungsten silicide, tungsten, and certain other metals.
 In addition to serving as an etchant in device fabrication, NF_{3} is also widely used to clean PECVD chambers.

 NF_{3} dissociates more readily within a low-pressure discharge in comparison to perfluorinated compounds (PFCs) and sulfur hexafluoride (SF_{6}).
 The greater abundance of negatively-charged free radicals thus generated can yield higher silicon removal rates, and provide other process benefits such as less residual contamination and a lower net charge stress on the device being fabricated.
 As a somewhat more thoroughly consumed etching and cleaning agent, NF_{3} has also been promoted as an environmentally preferable substitute for SF_{6} or PFCs such as hexafluoroethane.

 The utilization efficiency of the chemicals applied in plasma processes varies widely between equipment and applications.
 A sizeable fraction of the reactants are wasted into the exhaust stream and can ultimately be emitted into Earth's atmosphere.
 Modern abatement systems can substantially decrease atmospheric emissions.
 NF_{3} has not been subject to significant use restrictions.
 The annual reporting of NF_{3} production, consumption, and waste emissions by large manufacturers has been required in many industrialized countries as a response to the observed atmospheric growth and the international Kyoto Protocol.

 Highly toxic fluorine gas (F_{2}, diatomic fluorine) is a climate neutral replacement for nitrogen trifluoride in some manufacturing applications.
 It requires more stringent handling and safety precautions, especially to protect manufacturing personnel.